tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

 -- The blocks table records metadata about each block.
 -- The block record does not include its events or transactions (see tx_results).
 CREATE TABLE blocks (
-  rowid      SERIAL PRIMARY KEY,
+  rowid      BIGSERIAL PRIMARY KEY,

-  height     INTEGER NOT NULL,
+  height     BIGINT NOT NULL,
   chain_id   VARCHAR NOT NULL,

-  created_at TIMESTAMPTZ NOT NULL,
+  -- When this block header was logged into the sink, in UTC. created_at TIMESTAMPTZ NOT NULL,

   UNIQUE (height, chain_id)